mischavandenburg/mischavandenburg/README.md

 # Mischa van den Burg

-DevOps Engineer, Cloud Engineer, Commandline inhabitant.
+DevOps Engineer, Cloud Engineer, command line inhabitant.

-Always learning, always on my purpose.
-I share what I learn on my blog and public Zettelkasten:
+[I'm in love with my work](https://mischavandenburg.com/zet/articles/jiro-sushi/) because there is always more to learn.
+After the day jobs ends, I continue my studies, and I share what I learn on my blog and public Zettelkasten:

 https://www.mischavandenburg.com